0

 Demographics

 The people who call Port Orford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Orford residents report their race to be White, followed by Asian.
-Important ancestries of people in Port Orford include German, English, European, Irish, and Northern European.
+Important ancestries of people in Port Orford include German, English, Irish, European, and Northern European.

 Notable & Unique Neighborhood Characteristics